 What this means is that if our neck is straightening, that very straightening will cause increased stress through the joints and muscles of the spine.
 In other words, it’s a problem that turns into a vicious circle, compounding the problem.
 These problems can develop a range of factors including poor posture during childhood, abnormal vertebrae and spinal development problems.
 It can also be caused by conditions like osteoporosis and Paget’s disease.

-So what does a military neck look like?
+So what does a straight neck look like?
 If you look at an x-ray of a healthy neck and a military neck, you’ll notice the normal curve on the healthy neck, and a straightened ‘military’ neck.

-Tips for minimising stress in the neck
+Tips for minimising military neck problems

 Whether or not you have issues with straight neck; here are some tips to minimise stress through the joints of the neck.